faizanns/Handwritten-Digit-Classification-using-Neural-Networks---Tensorflow/README.md

 - **Input Layer:** 28x28 (flattened)
 - **Hidden Layers:** One dense layer with 100 neurons, ReLU activation
 - **Output Layer:** Dense layer with 10 outputs, Sigmoid activation

----

-This version improves readability and clarity by organizing the content with bullet points and separating details for each model.